solomon4000/eng3/README.md

 [Document](https://cvilleschools.onshape.com/documents/a3e877a128ffd4c685250757/w/b4915ca675761f21034702f9/e/96ee70b03795abed110595d8)

 ### Reflection
 This is another assignment that took a long time because I had to make a copy of one thing and make a slight variation of it each time.
 I would rather be doing one assignment that is more complicated like an engine, mechanical transmission or turbojet, because it would be really satisfying in the end seeing the result.
+I learned how to have patience with onshape while working on this.

 ## Rotary_Encoder_LCD